toshiakit/tango_ideas/beginner_practica.md

 * Leading and following exercise by Paula and Lucas.
   * In front of your partner, look towards your partner's chest (not on the floor), and propose the walk by using a circular motion (go backward to the floor to move forward, go forward to the floor to move backward).
 If you don't feel the proposal, don't move.
 * What does it mean to "arrive"?
 Corina de la Rosa's exercise - place your hand on the cheek on the side of your standing leg and take a step - notice the alignment of the hand and your new standing leg.
+* Social codes - We need to respect one another - Invite people to dance by cabeceo (so that people can reject without saying no).
+Once agreed, you are expected to dance for the whole tanda, but you can end a tanda early by saying "thank you" at the end of a song (no need to put up with a bad experience).
+Don't say thank you until the tanda is finished.
+Don't talk during a song.
+Report inappropriate behavior (even if you are not 100% sure) to the teachers or organizers.
+* Tango history & culture - Argentinians like to hug -> close embrace, is the norm.
+But not a tight squeeze, more a comfortable enclosing hug.
+Good embrace attracts more dances.
+Women couldn't go to milongas by themselves, and men had to practice among themselves until they were good enough to go to milonga.
+Tango almost died when rock became more popular.
+Old milongueros kept the tradition and inspired a new generation - Miguel Balmaceda, Pepito Avellaneda, Mingo Pugliese, Puppy Castello, Antonio Todaro, Tete Rusconi, Carlos Gavito, ...
+Then came tango nuevo - Gustavo Naveira, Fabian Salas and Chicho Frumboli - but now tango salon or villa Urquiza style is more common.
+However, people often associate tango with what they see on TV - that's stage tango and not social tango.